collective-soundworks/soundworks/README.md

 client.init('/player');
 ```

-The namespace here is set to `'/player'` because we are editing the Javascript file for the `player` clients.
+The namespace here is set to `'/player'` because we are editing the Javascript file for the `player` clients who connect to the server through the root URL.

 Then, all the scenario will happen when the HTML document is ready, so let's wrap all the scenario logic in a callback function.